Mc-Zen/quill/src/quill2.typ

 #let signum(x) = if x >= 0. { 1. } else { -1. }

+/// Create a quantum circuit diagram.
+Children may be
+/// - gates created by one of the many gate commands (@@gate(),
+///   @@mqgate(), @@meter(), ...),
+/// - `[\ ]` for creating a new wire/row,
+/// - commands like @@setwire(), @@slice() or @@gategroup(),
+/// - integers for creating cells filled with the current wire setting,
+/// - lengths for creating space between rows or columns,
+/// - plain content or strings to be placed on the wire, and
+/// - @@lstick(), @@midstick() or @@rstick() for placement next to the wire.
+///
+///
+/// - wire (stroke): Style for drawing the circuit wires.
+This can take anything
+///            that is valid for the stroke of the builtin `line()` function.
+/// - row-spacing (length): Spacing between rows.
+/// - column-spacing (length): Spacing between columns.
+/// - min-row-height (length): Minimum height of a row (e.g., when no
+///             gates are given).
+/// - min-column-width (length): Minimum width of a column.
+/// - gate-padding (length): General padding setting including the inset for
+///            gate boxes and the distance of @@lstick() and co. to the wire.
+/// - equal-row-heights (boolean): If true, then all rows will have the same
+///            height and the wires will have equal distances orienting on the
+///            highest row.
+/// - color (color): Foreground color, default for strokes, text, controls
+///            etc. If you want to have dark-themed circuits, set this to white
+///            for instance and update `wire` and `fill` accordingly.
+/// - fill (color): Default fill color for gates.
+/// - font-size (length): Default font size for text in the circuit.
+/// - scale (ratio): Total scale factor applied to the entire
+///            circuit without changing proportions
+/// - baseline (length, content, string): Set the baseline for the circuit.
+If a
+///            content or a string is given, the baseline will be adjusted auto-
+///            matically to align with the center of it.
+One useful application is
+///            `"="` so the circuit aligns with the equals symbol.
+/// - circuit-padding (dictionary): Padding for the circuit (e.g., to accomodate
+///            for annotations) in form of a dictionary with possible keys
+///            `left`, `right`, `top` and `bottom`.
+Not all of those need to be
+///            specified.
+///
+///            This setting basically just changes the size of the bounding box
+///            for the circuit and can be used to increase it when labels or
+///            annotations extend beyond the actual circuit.
+/// - fill-wires (boolean): Whether to automatically fill up all wires until the end.
+/// - ..children (array): Items, gates and circuit commands (see description).
 #let quantum-circuit(
   wire: .7pt + black,
   row-spacing: 12pt,